magneticio/vamp2setup/README.md

 ![](images/screen6.png)

-Then click Submit, to the Service.
+Then click Submit, to create the Service.

 If there were no errors, a Service named `vamp-tutorial-service` will be accessible internally to the Cluster.